VlodkoMr/near-river/readme.md

 - `DB_CONNECTION` - Database connection string.
 - `API_SECRET_KEY` - API secret key for authentication.
 Empty string to make the API public.
-- `ENABLE_EVENT_LISTENER` - true or false to enable or disable event listeners.
+- `EVENT_BATCH_BLOCKS_COUNT` - how much blocks process in one batch, set "0" to disable event listeners.
 - `EVENT_FILTER_SENDER` - Filter events by sender account ID.
 Empty string to process all events.
 In most cases you will need complex rules or logic, this is just for example, customise event listeners in `api/event_subscription_service.py`.
 - `EVENT_FILTER_RECIPIENT` - Filter events by recipient account ID.
 Empty string to process all events.
 - `EVENT_NOTIFICATION_TARGET` - Call smart-contract or make http request.
 For smart-contract use format "some-contract.near|method_name".
-For HTTP call provide URL and method like "https://website.com|POST".
+For HTTP call provide URL like "https://website.com/some_url", it will be called using POST method.
+- `EVENT_NEAR_ACCOUNT_ID` - NEAR Account address for event notifications.
+Required for smart-contract calls.
-- `EVENT_NOTIFICATION_ACCOUNT` - NEAR Account private key for event notifications.
+- `EVENT_NEAR_ACCOUNT_PRIVATE_KEY` - NEAR Account private key for event notifications.
 Required for smart-contract calls.

 #### Download AI Models: